kal-kyokya/kal-kyokya/README.md

 - 🔭 I’m currently working on **Deploying a clone of the AirBnB website**

-- 🌱 Im ’currently learning about *'Primary-Replica Cluster' Database Architecture**
+- 🌱 I’m currently learning about *'Primary-Replica Cluster' Database Architecture**

 - 👯 I’m looking to collaborate on **C beginner projects**